bimo-mure/seafood-wave/README.md

-# Restaurant Demo App 🦀
+# Seafood-Wave 🦀

-Welcome to the Restaurant Demo App!
+Welcome to the Seafood-Wave App!
 This front-end application is designed for demonstration purposes, allowing users to explore the functionality of a simplified restaurant ordering system without the need for a login.

 ## Features ✨